Domestic furnishing in early modern Scotland: Beds

 A "kaissit" or cased bed was enclosed in timber.
 These were also known as "close beds".
 Fynes Moryson described a type of wooden bed in 1598 as "cupboards in the wall, with doors to be opened and shut at pleasure".
 A wooden bed built into the wall panelling can be seen at Craigievar Castle, converted in the early 20th-century to hold a bathtub.
 A wooden close bed or box-bed was an "essay" or apprentice piece for an Edinburgh wright in 1683, and such beds remained a feature of a range of Scottish homes into the 19th-century.

 A "laich" or low bed had no canopy or posts, and some laich beds could be tucked away under a larger bed.
 In 1578 Margaret Kennedy, Countess of Cassilis discussed the design or "fassone" of a laich bed with her daughter, asking her to get one made of pine wood for £3 Scots.
+At Polnoon Castle in 1623 there was a bed in the lord's chamber with red and yellow satin curtains and a "by bed" with no curtains or canopy.

 Best beds were hung with expensive and embroidered fabrics, trimmings and passementerie.
 Colin Campbell of Glenorchy and Katherine Ruthven owned a valance (an embroidered strip running around the top of the bed curtains) depicting Adam and Eve, with their initials.
 They married in 1550.
 The valance was used at Balloch and is now at the Burrell Collection.
 It was worked with silk threads on linen canvas, probably by a professional embroiderer in Scotland.
 These valances were usually called "pands" in Scots.
 There was an unfinished canvas or linen valance with its embroidery pattern drawn on paper amongst the wardrobe goods of Mary, Queen of Scots.
 Another pand was embroidered with flowers, "flourit with sindrie hewis of silk".